Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Experimental Results

 \section{Experimental Results}

-We demonstrate that our model generates diverse structures with high fidelity satisfying physical brick constraints in the experiments on the completion of brick structures (see \Secref{sec:exp_comp}), and the experiments on the generation of brick structures with distinct brick types, e.g., \twobyfour~and \twobytwo~LEGO bricks (see \Secref{sec:exp_gen}).
-Also, we thoroughly validate each component of \OursAcronym~in ablation studies.
+We demonstrate that our model generates diverse structures with high fidelity satisfying assembly constraints in the experiments on the completion and generation of brick structures with distinct brick types.
+Moreover, more elaborate studies are conducted in order to validate~\OursAcronym.

-\textbf{Dataset.} To generate ground-truth assembly sequences and the training pairs based on the ground-truth sequences, we use the ModelNet40 dataset~\citep{modelnet}.
+\paragraph{Dataset.} To generate ground-truth assembly sequences and the training pairs based on the ground-truth sequences, we use the ModelNet40 dataset~\citep{modelnet}.
+In particular, the categories of airplane, table, and chair are used for assembly experiments.
 3D meshes in the dataset are converted into $(64, 64, 64)$-sized voxel grids, and then they are scaled down to 1/4 of the original size to reduce the number of required bricks.
-Other details are described in the supplement.

-\textbf{Metric.} For the completion task, we use intersection over union (IoU) to evaluate the performance:
+\paragraph{Metrics.} For the completion task, we use intersection over union (IoU) to evaluate the performance: